terminusdb/terminusdb-docs/index/json-diff-and-patch.md

 ---
 description: >-
-  Introduction to TerminusDB JSON Diff and Patch (JSON-DP) with examples of the available operations using TerminusDB JavaScript and Python clients, and curl.
+  Introduction to TerminusDB JSON Diff and Patch with examples of the available operations using TerminusDB JavaScript and Python clients, and curl.
 ---